+This text extends to a~book my lecture notes for the course {\em Mathematical Analysis~1}, which I was teaching in the School of Computer Science of MFF UK\footnote{See the index of notation starting on p.~\pageref{znaceni}.} in Praha for several years.
+When I am done with it, I hope to produce the Czech version.
+The book has fourteen chapters and two appendices.
+Each chapter begins with a~summary and is divided into sections, which are further divided into passages.
+Each passage contains at least one exercise.
+Solutions and hints to these exercises are in Appendix~\ref{doda_reseni}.
+Appendix~\ref{doda_notation} reviews notation and auxiliary and related notions.

-I dedicate my textbook to the memory of Ji\v r\'\i\ Matou\v sek .
-He was my colleague in the Department of Applied Mathematics of MFF UK and was one of the greatest contemporary Czech mathematicians and computer scientists.
-He was preparing with enthusiasm lectures for the analysis course in 2014/15, but the fateful illness did not allow him to deliver them.
+The book is dedicated to the memory of Ji\v r\'\i\ Matou\v sek .
+He was my colleague in the Department of Applied Mathematics of MFF UK, and one of the greatest Czech mathematicians and computer scientists.
+He was preparing lectures for the analysis course in the school year 2014/15, but illness did not allow him to deliver them.